 The water is pretty good at stealing hats off of peoples heads.
 I’ve lost more then a few to the lake over the years.
 You should get a hat leash or strap to attach your hat to the rest of your clothes.

-If it’s a cooler summer day with a bit of wind and waves you might want to consider wearing a spray top.
+If it’s a cooler day with a bit of wind and waves you might want to consider wearing a spray top.
+They work well for whitewater kayaking or sea kayaking where you have a lot of waves and spray.
 Spray tops are non-insulated shell jackets with a tight seal around your neck, wrists and waist.
-They are great for blocking the wind and spray.
+They are sometimes referred to as a dry top.
+This outer layer is great for blocking the wind and spray.
 A generic rain jacket will work okay as long as it isn’t so sloppy fitting that water can easily go up your back.
+They pack up easily so you can take it on or off as the weather condition changes.

 - WATERPROOF – Nothing is worse than being cold and wet, which is why this paddling jacket is 100% waterproof.
 Made from PVC coated nylon with fully taped seams, this pullover will keep you warm and dry all day on the water.